How To Test The Fuel Pump (1993-2000 4.0L V6 Ford Explorer, Aerostar, And Mercury Mountaineer)

 Where To Buy A Fuel Pressure Gauge

-Owning a fuel pressure gauge is now becoming a must.
-All vehicles now use an electrical fuel pump to deliver fuel (under high pressure) to the fuel injectors and the best way to diagnose this fuel pump is with a fuel pressure gauge.
+Owning a fuel pressure gauge is one of those smart investments that pays for itself fast.
+Every modern vehicle uses an electric fuel pump to deliver high-pressure fuel to the injectors, and the most accurate way to diagnose pump performance is with a gauge.

 TEST 1: Fuel Pressure Test With Gauge